 At Campbell, she is a member of the Psi Chi and Phi Alpha honor societies.
 She works part time with the Harnett County Juvenile Restitution and Community Service Program and completed pre-field placement with the Harnett County Child Protective Services.
 Her senior field placement is with the Guardian ad Litem Program of Cumberland County.

 She plans to pursue a master’s degree and a career in family counseling.
-Her husband, SPCC Lucas Green, is an infantryman in the 82nd Airborne Division at Fort Bragg.
+Her husband, SPCC Lucas Green, is an infantryman in the 82nd Airborne Division at Fort Liberty.